Aragor70/Efforts/readMe.md

 ## Usage

 1. Application is connected to PostgreSQL database.
+Find the latest version of PotgreSQL from the official website https://www.postgresql.org/download/
-To download PotgreSQL https://www.postgresql.org/download/ In a way to initialize the PostgreSQL on your computer set up your access password during the installation and keep a default the other options.
+To initialize the PostgreSQL on your computer set up your access password during the installation and keep a default the other options.

 2. Rename "config/config.env.env" to "config/config.env" and update environment settings to your own *.